top of page

 Over 60% of counterfeit electronic components are found in analog, microprocessor, memory, or programmable logic ICs—critical components that drive high revenues and are difficult to replace.

-And counterfeiting isn’t just an issue for obsolete parts
+And counterfeiting isn’t just an issue for obsolete parts:

 • 46% of all counterfeit components are obsolete